Recording Rates:

 -microphone and equipment setup

-- 1/2 hour worth of dinner / sanity breaks
+- 1/2 hour worth of dinner / sanity breaks in a 10 hour block

 -transfers between analog machines and Pro Tools (in real time)